ugmurthy/prompt-mcp-server/docs/README.md

 - **Dual Transport Support**: Both stdio and SSE (Server-Sent Events) transports
 - **Cloud Deployment**: Ready for deployment to Vercel, Netlify, and other cloud platforms

+## Pre-populated Prompts

+The server comes with a set of pre-populated prompts ready for immediate use.
+You can retrieve them using the `getPrompt` tool with the following task names:

+- `assistant`
+- `code-review`
+- `documentation`
+- `summarise-paper`
+- `to-flash-cards`
 ## Installation

 ### Global Installation